Billaferd/QuantumNexus/Ability Creation Guidelines.md

 The keyword is relatively simple but shows how we can use the guidelines to create an AP cost for use on other cards.

 First of all the effect is a preemptive action which Costs 3 AP because it benefits the player using it.
-Second, it targets the unit card it is on so we use
+Second, it targets the unit card it is on so we use the Self target for 1 AP.
+There are no conditions or activations, so we can consider the Keyword to be finished.

 ## VIII.
 Additional Considerations